Koldam Dam

 Due to problems associated with geological issues and declaration of part of reservoir area in 2006 as extension of Majathal Wildlife Sanctuary, the project got delayed.
 Attempts to impound the reservoir first failed in December 2013 due to problems with sealing the diversion tunnels.
 By 18 March 2014, a fourth attempt to seal the tunnels and fill the lake was underway.
 Repairs were made and another unsuccessful impounding was reached in April 2014 as the diversion tunnel continued to leak.
 Another period of impounding began on 3 November 2014 and finished on 3 January 2015.
 A tunnel still leaked though but authorities were confident they would have the power station operational by April.
 Generator commissioning was originally scheduled for 2009 but was rescheduled to 2015.

 Construction

 The contract of construction of dam was awarded to Thailand's ITD Public Company Limited.
 A joint venture company of BHEL, Toshiba and Marubeni supplied turbines and generators.

-Power Generation Capacity
+Power generation capacity

 Its installed capacity is of 800 MW (4x200 MW).
 The first 200 MW Francis turbine-generator was commissioned on 30 March 2015 and the third on 10 April 2015.